arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

  {{< figure src="fixed width fontawesome icons.png" title="fixed width fontawesome icons" alt="fixed width fontawesome icons">}}

-As you can see, the icons renderend with `fixedWidth` are vertically aligned with same width
+As you can see, the icons rendered with `fixedWidth` are vertically aligned with same width

 Often in our projects we might need to rotate,flip or mirror an icon depending upon the project design.